hacksparr0w/mesmer/README.md

 }
 ```

-Right away you can notice that the configuration object contains `metadata`
+Right away, you can notice that the configuration object contains `metadata`
-and `pages` properties.
-The `metadata` property will be discussed later.
+and `pages` properties. `pages` property is simply an array of glob patterns
-For now, let's focus on the `pages` configuration property.
-This property is
-simply an array of glob patterns that specify paths to your ES modules.
-Each
+that specify paths to your ES modules.
+Each ES module matched by a glob
-ES module matched by the glob patterns gets rendered into a single HTML page.
+pattern gets rendered into a single HTML page.

-As already stated, we will discuss the `metadata` property in greater depth
-later.
-For now, all you need to know is that this property is related to
+For now, all you need to know about the `metadata` property is that this
-Mesmer's metadata system.
-This property will be merged with other `metadata`
+property is related to Mesmer's metadata system.
+This object will be merged
-properties and will be passed to React components during rendering as a
+with other metadata across the whole project and will be passed to React
-`metadata.project` prop.
-The contents of the `metadata` object are entirely
+components during rendering.
+The `metadata` configuration key is optional and
-defined by the user and this object does not need to be present in the Mesmer
+its value is up to the user to be defined.
-configuration at all.

 ### `module.default`

 When rendering your ES modules into HTML documents, Mesmer expects each module
-to have a `default` export of a React component.
-In practice this can look as
+to have a `default` export pointing to a React component.
+In practice your ES
-follows
+modules can look as the following

 ```js
 import React from "react";